mattzeunert/mattzeunert.github.io/_posts/2016-10-04-how-from-js-works.md

 }
 {% endhighlight %}

+## Going through the nested origin data to find the string literal

-We can now track the character "H" character in "Hello World!" from the DOM HTML back to the string literal.
+We can now track the character "H" character in "Hello World!" from the `innerHTML` assignment back to the string literal.

-Starting from the `__elOrigin` we traverse the metadata objects until we find the string literal.
+Starting from the div's `__elOrigin` we navigate through the metadata objects until we find the string literal.
 We do that by recursively looking at the `inputValues`, until `inputValues` is an empty array.

 Our first step is the `innerHTML` assignment.
-It has only one `inputValue` - the `greeting` value above.
-The next step must therefore be the string concatenation above.
+It has only one `inputValue` - the `greeting` value shown above.
+The next step must therefore be the `greeting += " World!"` string concatenation.

-The concatenation has two input values, "Hello" and " World!".
+The object returned by `f__add` has two input values, "Hello" and " World!".
 We need to figure out which of them contains the "H" character, that is, the character at index 0 in the string "Hello World!".

 This is not actually difficult.
 "Hello" has 5 characters, so the indices 0-4 in the concatenated string come from "Hello".
 Everything after index 4 comes from the " World!" string literal.